Ancillary Claim – Recover Assets Seized for Criminal Forfeiture

 Petition to Mitigate, Remit, or Restore a Forfeited Property

-Although such petitions are rarely successful, third parties may petition the Attorney General for discretionary relief to mitigate, remit, or restore a forfeited property or take “any other action to protect the rights of innocent persons which is in the interest of justice.”
+Although such petitions are rarely successful (when you look at the overall statistics), third parties may petition the U.S. Attorney General for discretionary relief to mitigate, remit, or restore a forfeited property or take “any other action to protect the rights of innocent persons which is in the interest of justice.”
 21 U.S.C. § 853(i)(1).

-Since such claims are rarely successful, the third party’s priority would be filing a Petition for Ancillary Proceeding by the deadline announced in their notice.
+Most third parties would be better off filing a Petition for Ancillary Proceeding by the deadline announced in their notice, instead of the petition.